Traffic Ticket Attorneys in Oakland County, MI

 Driving without a valid license is illegal.
-If you are caught driving with a suspended license, you could face serious civil and criminal penalties.
+If you are caught driving with a suspended license in Birmingham, MI, you could face serious civil and criminal penalties.
 In addition to any possible criminal penalties, you could find your driving privileges revoked, which is why hiring legal counsel is so important.

 Although it is impossible to predict the exact penalties you could face if convicted, it is important that you understand the gravity of the charges against you.
-Typically, the court will take into consideration your driving history if you are being charged with DWLS and it involved a drunk driving offense or another serious offense.
+Typically, the court will take into consideration your driving history if you are being charged with a DWLS in Michigan and it involved a drunk driving offense or another serious offense.
 Our goal is to build a strong case on your behalf, which prevents you from facing the most severe consequences or prevents a conviction altogether.

 The penalties you could face include: